Overview

 Global Plastics Treaty Negotiations

-Key divide "High Ambition Coalition" (EU, UK, Canada, many African/Pacific nations) wanted binding production reduction targets; oil-producing nations opposed production caps
+Key divide"High Ambition Coalition" (EU, UK, Canada, many African/Pacific nations) wants binding production reduction targets; oil-producing nations (and India, China) oppose production caps, favouring national voluntary approaches

 India's Ban on Single-Use Plastics